Tampa Sexual Harassment Attorneys

 Sexual Harassment Lawyers In Tampa, Florida

-The law firm of Cantrell Astbury Kranz, P.A., provides top-tier representation to victims of workplace sexual harassment in Tampa and throughout Florida.
+The law firm of Cantrell Schuette, P.A., provides top-tier representation to victims of workplace sexual harassment in Tampa and throughout Florida.
 We have significant experience and a successful track record in representing all types of individuals who have experienced workplace sexual harassment from entry and mid-level employees to senior level management, executives, and high-profile individuals.

 A sexual harassment claim against an employer can often be asserted under both federal law and applicable Florida state laws.
 Under federal law, Title VII of the Civil Rights Act defines sexual harassment as a form of sex discrimination prohibited in the workplace.
 Additionally, it is unlawful for an employer to retaliate against an employee for complaining about sexual harassment.
 Under Florida state law, the Florida Civil Rights Act (“FCRA”) Title XLIV treats and analyzes sexual harassment claims in the same manner as federal law.